zorael/wg-monitor/README.md

 The program will look for `peers.list` and `batsign.url` files in `/etc/wg-monitor` if a `WorkingDirectory` is not supplied.
 Please run the program manually once first to create these files, then populate them with the necessary data and optionally move them to a more suitable location (such as `/etc/wg-monitor`) before attempting to start the service.

-If no `WorkingDirectory` is declared, notification commands (such as `notify-send.sh`) must be modified to refer to `as-gui-user.sh` by its full path.
+If no `WorkingDirectory` is declared, external notification commands that make use of `as-gui-user.sh` (such as `notify-send.sh`) must be modified to refer to it by its full path.

 ```shell
 $ sudo systemctl enable --now wg-monitor@[interface]